Frequently Asked Questions

 How do I pay?

-We’ll take full payment at time of booking with either a major debit or credit card including American Express.
+We’ll take full payment at time of booking.
+We accept all major debit or credit cards including American Express.
+We also have finance options available.

 Can I use my private health care insurance to pay?